 As pointed out in the previous chapter, the humanistic tendency had been around long before Confucius, but it was he who turned it into the driving force in Chinese philosophy.
 Confucius did not care to talk about spiritual beings or even about life after death.
 Instead, believing that man “can make the Way (Tao) great,” and not that “the Way can make man great,” he concentrated on man.1 His primary concern was a good society based on good government and harmonious human relations.
 To this end he advocated a government that rules by virtue and moral example rather than by punishment or force.
 His criterion for goodness was righteousness as opposed to profit.
 For the family, he particularly stressed filial piety, and for society in general, proper conduct or li (propriety).

 15:17.
 Confucius said, “The superior man regards righteousness (i) as the substance of everything.
 He practices it according to the principles of propriety.
-He brings it forth in modesty, and he carries it to its conclusion with faithfulness.
+He brings it forth in modesty, and he faithfully carries it to its conclusion.
 He is indeed a superior man!”

-More specifically, Confucius believed in the perfectibility of all men, and in this regard he radically modified a traditional concept, that of the chün-tzu, or superior man.4 Literally “son of the ruler,” it came to acquire the meaning of “superior man” on the theory that nobility was a quality determined by status, more particularly a hereditary position.
+More specifically, Confucius believed in the perfectibility of all men, and in this regard he radically modified a traditional concept, that of the chün-tzu, or superior man.4 Literally “son of the ruler,” it came to acquire the meaning of “superior man.”
 The term appears 107 times in Analects.
 In some cases it refers to the ruler; in most cases, however, Confucius used it to denote a morally superior man.
 In other words, to him nobility was no longer a matter of blood, but of character — a concept that amounted to social revolution.
 Perhaps it is more correct to say that it was an evolution, but certainly it was Confucius who firmly established the new concept.
 His repeated mention of three sage-emperors — Shun (3rd millenium BC), Yao and Duke Chou — as models seems to suggest that he was looking back to the past.
 Be that as it may, he was looking to ideal men rather than to a supernatural being for inspiration.

 Not only did Confucius give Chinese philosophy its humanistic foundation, but he also formulated some of its fundamental concepts, five of which will be briefly commented on here: the rectification of names, the Mean, the Way, Heaven, and humanity (jen).